FAQs about Forensics

-Information meetings are typically held in November/December.
+Most coaches provide information meetings typically in November/December.
 Coaching typically begins in early January and competitions take place in February and March.

 How Does Forensics Work?

-Competitions are hosted by MLFA schools during the weekends from late January through early March.
-The State MLFA Tournament takes place in mid-March.
+Competitions during the six week season are hosted by individual MLFA schools during the weekends from late January through March.
+The State MLFA Tournament takes place at the end of the season.
 Since forensics is primarily an individual or small-group activity, students may attend as many competitions as they would like.

 I’m a new coach, can I get some help from another coach?